univention/univention-corporate-server/doc/changelog/index.rst

 * Reading records from database is optimized to use less RAM and CPU (:uv:bug:`51902`).

+* Some source code has been refactored regarding binding of loop variables to function calls (:uv:bug:`55598`).

 .. _security:

 * All security updates issued for UCS 5.0-2 are included: